Noga-ng/NCache/README.md

 }
 ```

-Namespaces isolate cache entries belonging to different profiles or application contexts.

-For example, two profiles may use the same cache key while remaining logically separated by their configuration.

-## Cache Directories and Scopes

-A cache operation can use an additional directory or scope with `dir()`:
+A cache operation can also use an additional directory or scope:

 ```php
 NCache::key('profile')